Jazz @ Lawrence

 Featuring a faculty of outstanding depth and breadth along with a robust array of courses and performance opportunities, Lawrence has one of the leading undergraduate jazz education programs in the nation.
 Whether you're interested in pursuing a career as a jazz artist or simply looking for an introduction to this demanding musical discipline, Lawrence can provide you with an unparalleled experience.

-Lawrence offers a Bachelor of Music Degree with a Jazz Emphasis and a broad range of jazz ensembles, courses, and private instruction.
-Long recognized among the finest undergraduate jazz ensemble in the country, the Lawrence University Jazz Ensemble (LUJE) has been cited three times as the outstanding U.S. collegiate jazz group in the "Downbeat Magazine Student Music Awards", including The Lawrence Jazz Band and the Jazz Workshop Ensemble round out the large jazz ensemble experience.
+In addition, Lawrence offers a Bachelor of Music Degree with a Jazz Emphasis and a broad range of jazz ensembles, courses, and private instruction.
+Long recognized among the finest undergraduate jazz ensemble in the country, the Lawrence University Jazz Ensemble (LUJE) has been cited four times as the winner or outstanding U.S. collegiate jazz group in the "Downbeat Magazine Student Music Awards", including the Lawrence Jazz Band and the Jazz Workshop Ensemble round out the large jazz ensemble experience.

 6-8 Lawrence Jazz Small Groups meet twice weekly throughout the school year in “jazz performance classrooms.”
 Working combos of 5-8 students study small group performance practice and improvisation in sessions that thoughtfully link theory and practice, emphasize jazz repertoire and explore contemporary improvisational concepts.
 IGLU (Improvisation Group of Lawrence University) is an ensemble dedicated to improvising in various styles including rock, 20th century classical, Arabic Taqasim, klezmer, jazz, electronic and Korean Sinawi music to name a few.
 The large ensembles, small groups, IGLU and an intense sequence of jazz composition and arranging courses are closely integrated, allowing for frequent performances and recordings of student works.
 Lawrence jazz students have won numerous Downbeat Magazine “Student Music Awards" in the instrumental soloist, original composition, arranging and recording categories.

-DownBeat Magazine recognized the talents of Lawrence's jazz students in its 38th annual Student Music Awards competition.
-Tim Carrigg '16, is an Undergraduate College Winner for his large jazz ensemble arrangement of "Once Upon a Time".
-Tambo Toké, Lawrence’s Afro-Cuban percussion group, was cited for an Outstanding Performance award in the college undergraduate Latin Jazz Ensemble category.
-Lawrence has been recognized 26 times since DownBeat launched its student music awards competition in 1978.
+Tambo Toké, Lawrence’s Afro-Cuban percussion group, was cited for an Outstanding Performance award in the college undergraduate Latin Jazz Ensemble category as well.
+Lawrence has been recognized 30 times since DownBeat launched its student music awards competition in 1978.